Vadhir Derbez: Film

-Vadhir earned his first part on the big screen giving voice to the character "Chuletas" in the 2005 animated film Imaginum, but it wasn not until 2015 that he had a role in a live-action film, appearing in the action film Ladrones, alongside Fernando Colunga, Eduardo Yáñez, Jessica Lindsay, and Miguel Varoni.
+Vadhir earned his first part on the big screen giving voice to the character Chuletas in the 2005 animated film Imaginum, but it wasn not until 2015 that he had a role in a live-action film, appearing in the action film Ladrones, alongside Fernando Colunga, Eduardo Yáñez, Jessica Lindsay, and Miguel Varoni.
 In 2016, he obtained his first lead role in film El tamaño si Importa, directed by Rafa Lara.
 The next year he was in the film 3 Idiotas, an adaptation of the popular Bollywood film 3 Idiots.
 After his success in Mexico, he made his Hollywood debut in the film How to Be a Latin Lover (2017), playing a younger version of the character played by his father Eugenio.
 In May 2019, Vadhir co-starred as Beto in the comedy film Dulce familia.

 Music

-Derbez made his music debut with his first EP, "Vadhir Derbez" released 2 September 2016.
+Derbez made his music debut with his first EP, Vadhir Derbez released 2 September 2016.
 It featured two singles: "Te Olvidé" and "Me Haces Sentir".
 "Me Haces Sentir" was later re-released on 14 February 2017 with the live version included.

-His musical and cinematic career briefly overlapped his song "Al Final" was released under the soundtrack of "3 Idiotas" on 7 March 2017, a movie which he was also featured on April 27, 2017, Derbez released his fourth single, "Latin Lover".
+His musical and cinematic career briefly overlapped his song "Al Final" was released under the soundtrack of 3 Idiots on 7 March 2017, a movie which he was also featured on April 27, 2017, Derbez released his fourth single, "Latin Lover".

 After a period of almost two years, Vadhir released his next single "Mala" on 5 April 2019, and has announced that his last song "Toda La Banda" was released in June 2019.